-This page will help you get a better insight into what exactly happens in couples therapy, and how it can help you and your partner navigate those troubled waters.

-I do agree that an awful lot of counsellors 'dabble' in couple counselling.
-They think that they can do the job based on their training in counselling individuals.
-WRONG!
-Couple counselling is very different!

-This articles will help you get a better insight into what exactly happens in couples therapy, and how it can help you and your partner navigate those troubled waters.

-In my view, too many therapists ‘dabble’ in relationship counselling.
-They think that they can do the job based on their training for working with individuals.

 This articles will help you get a better insight into what exactly happens in couples therapy, and how it can help you and your partner navigate those troubled waters.

 In my view, too many therapists ‘dabble’ in relationship counselling.
 They think that they can do the job based on their training for working with individuals.